umasreeram/fraud-detection-page.github.io/README.md

 - **Train on cloud.**
 We set up an AWS EC2 instance with GPU to train the model.
 This allows us to take advantage of the GPU histogram estimator and GPU predictor functions in the XGBoost module.
 Taking our base model as an example, this successfully decreases the training time from 58 minutes to under 3 minutes (95% decrease), and the prediction time from 2 minutes to under 8 seconds(93% decrease).

 Training the tuned XGBoost model on both X1 and X2 dataset, we achieved a validation AUC score of *0.9747* and *0.9739* respectively, higher than other models.
+Unlike other models, XGBoost uses "V258" as a dominant feature for predictions.
+As "V258" is a feature engineered by Vesta, we unfortunately cannot make any further inferences.

 Table 4.
 Ranked listing of hyperparameters tuned for Random Forest, LGBM and XGBoost